Components | Non Groupo Component Discussions

 • FIXED: Most of the fixed pedals work pretty much the same.
 The lightest fixed pedal is the Keywin.
 In its as-delivered condition, it is a fixed pedal, but with a minute's work, it can become a floating type.
 They are well made, mechanically simple and very tough.

 • WALKABLE: Shimano owns most of the walkable pedal market.
 They work well and they are pretty much ubiquitous.
 For walkable road riding, they are as good a choice as any.
-If you want a full floating walkable pedal, your pedal is the Speedplay "Frog."
+If you want a full floating walkable pedal, your pedal is either the Speedplay "Frog" or the Speedplay "SYZR."
 Just as full floating as the Speedplay "X"series pedals but with a walkable recessed cleat.
 Other "walkable" or off road pedals we think well of are made by Crank Brothers, Time and Look.

 Return to Top